System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation

 \end{itemize}

 \end{corollary}

-The sufficient condition for robustness of the SLP state feedback case first appeared in~\cite{matni2017scalable}, which is one key result in the recent learning-based control applications~\cite{dean2017sample,dean2018regret}. { \begin{remark} The controller recovery in IOP/Mixed I/II, the state-feedback SLP controller, and the SLP controller $\mathbf{K} = \hat{\bm{\Phi}}_{uy}(I + C\hat{\bm{\Phi}}_{xy})^{-1}$ only involve two parameters explicitly.
-Thus, their robustness analysis is more straightforward compared to the four-block SLP controller $\mathbf{K} = \hat{\bm{\Phi}}_{uy} - \hat{\bm{\Phi}}_{ux}\hat{\bm{\Phi}}_{xx}^{-1}\hat{\bm{\Phi}}_{xy}$.
+The sufficient condition for robustness of the SLP state feedback case first appeared in~\cite{matni2017scalable}, which is one key result in the recent learning-based control applications~\cite{dean2017sample,dean2018regret}. { \begin{remark} The controller recovery in IOP/Mixed I/II, the two-block state-feedback SLP controller, and the SLP controller $\mathbf{K} = \hat{\bm{\Phi}}_{uy}(I + C\hat{\bm{\Phi}}_{xy})^{-1}$ only involve two parameters explicitly.
+Thus, their robustness analysis is straightforward.
+The corresponding analysis for the four-block SLP controller $\mathbf{K} = \hat{\bm{\Phi}}_{uy} - \hat{\bm{\Phi}}_{ux}\hat{\bm{\Phi}}_{xx}^{-1}\hat{\bm{\Phi}}_{xy}$, instead, does not provide a numerical robustness result.
 As shown in Theorem~\ref{theo:SLProbustness}, the residuals $\hat{\bm{\Delta}}_i, i = 1, \ldots, 4$ play a more complex role in the resulting closed-loop responses, irrespective of state- or output-feedback, or open-loop stability of the plant.
-Since the closed-loop responses from $\bm{\delta}_x, \bm{\delta}_y, \bm{\delta}_u$ to $\bm{x}, \bm{y}, \bm{u}$ can be computed using these residuals $\hat{\Delta}_i$, one may find sophisticated sufficient conditions on the residuals $\hat{\Delta}_i$ to ensure the internally stability of the closed-loop system.
-These conditions might relate these residuals with numerical solutions such as $\hat{\Phi}_{xx}$.
-Deriving such conditions and finding tractable ways to enforce these conditions are beyond the scope of this paper and left as future work.
+Since the closed-loop responses from $\bm{\delta}_x, \bm{\delta}_y, \bm{\delta}_u$ to $\bm{x}, \bm{y}, \bm{u}$ can be computed using these residuals $\hat{\bm{\Delta}}_i$, one may find sophisticated sufficient conditions on the residuals $\hat{\bm{\Delta}}_i$ to ensure the internally stability of the closed-loop system.
+These conditions might relate these residuals with numerical solutions such as $\hat{\bm{\Phi}}_{xx}$.
+Deriving such conditions and finding tractable ways to enforce these conditions are beyond the scope of this paper and left as future work. \end{remark}